billba/prague/samples/simple-dialog/README.md

 # simple-dialog

 A sample [Prague](http://github.com/billba/prague) browser-based bot featuring simple dialogs.
-A good place to start in making your own.

 # How to use

-1. clone
+1. clone the entire Prague, if you haven't already
+2. go to the `samples/simple-dialog` directory
-2. `npm install`
+3. `npm install`
-3. `npm run build` (or `npm run watch` to build on changes)
+4. `npm run build` (or `npm run watch` to build on changes)
-4. `npm run start`
+5. in a different terminal window, `npm run start`
-5. aim your browser at `http://localhost:8000`
+6. aim your browser at `http://localhost:8000`

-# Where to go from here

-1. update `src/bot.ts` to change/improve the bot
-2. update to the latest [WebChat](https://github.com/Microsoft/BotFramework-WebChat/) (or link to the CDN)
-3. integrate your bot code with an existing web app